 Vancouver Campus:

-COVID-19 vaccines are available to all adults living, working, or studying in BC during the pandemic.
-You do not need a Personal Health Number, BC Services Card or to be enrolled in B.C.’s Medical Services Plan to get the vaccine.
+COVID-19 vaccines are available to all adults living, working, or studying in B.C. during the pandemic.
+You do not need a Personal Health Number, B.C.
+Services Card, or to be enrolled in B.C.’s Medical Services Plan to get the vaccine.
 All adult students are eligible to receive the vaccine, including international students.

 International students who arrive in B.C. with either partial or no access to vaccines from their home country can and are encouraged to get the COVID-19 vaccine.
 The vaccine is available to everyone regardless of citizenship or immigration status in Canada.

 Appointments for vaccines are being issued through the Get Vaccinated Provincial Registration System.
-After vaccine registration you will be invited to ID an appointment at the vaccine clinic in your local health authority.
+After vaccine registration, you will be invited to ID an appointment at the vaccine clinic in your local health authority.

 Vancouver residents should refer to B.C.’s Immunize B.C. website for the most accurate and current vaccination information.